MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-overview/index.md

 ## Branch Status

-MRTK3 is currently in public preview and we don't recommend it for use in production projects.
-We appreciate your testing, issues and feedback while the team works towards general availability (GA).
+MRTK3 is currently in public preview, and we don't recommend it for use in production projects.
+We appreciate your testing, issues, and feedback while the team works towards general availability (GA).

 ### Early preview packages

 Some parts of MRTK3 are at earlier stages of the development process than others.
 Early preview packages can be identified in the Mixed Reality Feature Tool and Unity Package Manager by the `Early Preview` designation in their names.

-As of June 2022, the following components are considered to be in early preview.
+As of June 2023, the following components are in early preview.

 | Name | Package Name |
 | --- | --- |